Windsor - Bligh Park

 Windsor - Bligh Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Windsor - Bligh Park as of the latest Census, 79.2% of dwellings were houses with the remaining 20.8% being semi-detached, apartments, or other types of dwellings.
-This compares to Sydney metro's 79.7% houses and 20.3% other dwellings.
-Home ownership in Windsor - Bligh Park stood at 22.3%, with mortgaged dwellings at 39.5% and rented ones at 38.2%.
-The median monthly mortgage repayment was $2,100, lower than Sydney metro's average of $2,167.
-The median weekly rent was $390, compared to Sydney metro's $400.
-Nationally, Windsor - Bligh Park's mortgage repayments were higher at $2,100 versus the Australian average of $1,863, while rents were also higher at $390 compared to the national figure of $375.
+In Windsor - Bligh Park, as of the latest Census, 79.2% of dwellings were houses, with the remaining 20.8% being semi-detached, apartments, or other types.
+This is similar to Sydney metro's dwelling structure, which was 79.7% houses and 20.3% other dwellings.
+Home ownership in Windsor - Bligh Park stood at 22.3%, with mortgaged dwellings making up 39.5% and rented dwellings 38.2%.
+The median monthly mortgage repayment in the area was $2,100, lower than Sydney metro's average of $2,167.
+The median weekly rent figure for Windsor - Bligh Park was $390, compared to Sydney metro's $400.
+Nationally, Windsor - Bligh Park's mortgage repayments were higher at $2,100 versus the Australian average of $1,863, and rents were also higher at $390 compared to the national figure of $375.

 Frequently Asked Questions - Housing